Affiliate links on Android Authority may earn us a commission. Learn more.

 - Make use of barns and coops for storage: put your mayonnaise machines and cheese presses inside to create your artisan goods on the spot.

 - Plant trees in the greenhouse to save space.
 They will produce fruit year-round!

-- Dedicate a small outside area to storage and color code your chests.
+- Dedicate a small outside area to storage, and color-code your chests for easy access.